python-trio/trio/docs/source/reference-testing.rst

 you efficiently test code involving timeouts:

-* By default, it starts at time 0, and clock time only advances when you explicitly call :meth:`~MockClock.advance`.
+* By default, it starts at time 0, and clock time only advances when you explicitly call :meth:`~MockClock.jump`.
 This provides an extremely controllable clock for testing.

 * You can set :attr:`~MockClock.rate` to 1.0 if you want it to start